Year of entry 2024

 There are also lab-scale combustion systems, and a wide range of experimental facilities researching the production of low carbon fuels and energy from waste and new materials such as biomass and algae.
 You’ll even find a full-scale engine testing and transport emissions suite and pilot-scale wave power, wind and solar labs and rigs.

-The Programme Leader, Professor Timothy Cockerill, is a Professor of Efficient Energy Utilisation at the Centre for Integrated Energy Research and a co-director of Energy Leeds.
+The Programme Leader, Professor Timothy Cockerill, is the Professor of Efficient Energy Utilisation and co-director of Energy Leeds.
 He’s been interested in energy technologies since 1996, when he started work on early offshore wind energy systems.
 More recently, his research interests have included many key technologies of the future including carbon capture and storage, hydrogen, and electricity storage.

 The wider programme team has a broad and extensive experience across a range of chemical and process engineering disciplines.